-We have already started on this journey; delivery of an Emergency First Responder model in conjunction with the North West Ambulance Service has seen firefighters save lives within their communities at incidents other than fire.
-Expansion of these services will continue to be developed as our partners' needs continue to emerge across our communities.
+We have already started on this journey; delivery of an emergency first responder model in conjunction with the North West Ambulance Service has seen firefighters save lives within their communities at incidents other than fire.
+Expansion of these services will continue to be developed as our partners needs continue to emerge across our communities.
 This will always be balanced against that which we have a statutory duty to deliver (Fire and Rescue Services Act 2004).

-Priority 1: Preventing fires and other emergencies from happening
+Preventing fires and other emergencies from happening

-We will seek to prevent fires and other emergencies from happening in the first place as we believe this is the best way to make Lancashire safer.
+We will seek to prevent fires and other emergencies, such as road traffic collisions, flooding, wildfire and search and rescue activities, from happening in the first place as we believe this is the best way to make Lancashire safer.
 We focus our efforts on helping people start safe, live safe, age safe and use our roads safely; targeting our resources at those most vulnerable.

-- Seek to continue to reduce the number and impact of fire to our diverse communities. - Bring about positive change in peoples' behaviours to improve their safety. - Educate the children and young people of Lancashire in fire safety awareness. - Reduce the number of people killed and seriously injured on our roads.
+- Seek to continue to reduce the number and impact of fire to our diverse communities. - Bring about positive change in peoples behaviours to improve their safety. - Educate the children and young people of Lancashire in fire safety awareness. - Reduce the number of people killed and seriously injured on our roads.

-- Use a targeted approach to ensure that we reach those who are most vulnerable and at risk from fire. - Increase access routes to all our services to help people start safe, live safe, age safe and be road safe. - Deliver a comprehensive safe and well service. - Deliver youth engagement and education programmes in fire safety awareness. - Co-locate our community safety advisors within multi agency "hubs" to help develop more integrated safety services. - Use education as the primary means to support a multiagency approach to reduce risk on our roads through the Lancashire Partnership for Road Safety and support the Chief Fire Officers Association (CFOA) national strategic aims and objectives.
+- Use a targeted approach to ensure that we reach those who are most vulnerable and at risk from fire. - Increase access routes to all our services to help people start safe, live safe, age safe and be safe on our roads. - Deliver a comprehensive safe and well service. - Deliver youth engagement and education programmes in fire safety awareness. - Co-locate our community safety advisors within multi agency hubs to help develop more integrated safety services. - Use education as the primary means to support a multiagency approach to reduce risk on our roads through the Lancashire Partnership for Road Safety and support the Chief Fire Officers Association (CFOA) national strategic aims and objectives.